CiiDub/cursor_tricks/Readme.md

 #### 📝 Lines•New Line After Paragraph & Lines•New Line Before Paragraph
 \- captures the leading white space from the current line, then applies it to the new line.

-I found that I pretty much always want auto indenting.
-This command can save you a little “arrowing” around but it’s annoying to tab over to your current indention.

 #### 📝 Search•Find & Select All
-\- after selection is made , it brings Document 1 forward if Find Window is the frontmost window.
-The default key command is __⌘ ⌥ ⌃ G__, which is in a family of __⌘ G__ and __⌘ E__ key commands that are pretty powerful when used in combination.
+\- after selection is made , it brings Document window forward if Find Window is in front.
+The default key command is __⌘ ⌥ ⌃ G__.

 #### 📝 Select•Live Search Results
 \- after selection, dismisses Live Find bar so you can edit selection immediately.